-Anti-VEGF/XYZ Bispecific Antibody
+Anti-VEGF/DLL4 Bispecific Antibody

 Tumor angiogenesis, the formation of new blood vessels in solid tumors, contributes to cancer cell survival, growth and metastasis.
 An important driver of tumor angiogenesis is the vascular endothelial growth factor (VEGF) signaling pathway.
 The first FDA-approved inhibitor of the VEGF signaling pathway was bevacizumab (Avastin®, Genentech/Roche), a monoclonal antibody against the human VEGF ligand.
 The other protein-based inhibitors are ramucirumab (Cyramza®, Eli Lilly), a human monoclonal antibody against human VEGFR, and aflibercept (VEGF-Trap; Eylea®, Regeneron).
 However, VEGF inhibitors alone do not destroy all blood vessels in tumors.
 As a result of tumor resistance development to single agent anti-VEGF therapy, cancer patients become refractory to anti-angiogenic therapies.
 Thus, there is a strong clinical need for next-generation angiogenesis inhibitors to overcome resistance to anti-VEGF therapy.

-The second target (XYZ) also plays an important role in vascular development and tumor angiogenesis.
+The second target (DLL4) also plays an important role in vascular development and tumor angiogenesis.
 It is highly expressed in many human cancers, including gastric, colorectal, ovarian, cervical and lung cancers.
 Crosstalk between these angiogenesis signaling pathways suggests that the simultaneous blockade of both pathways would provide improved efficacy for the inhibition of tumor progression and angiogenesis.
 Thus, our bispecific antibody (BsAb) is being developed as a anti-cancer therapeutic antibody.
 In preclinical studies, the BsAb has demonstrated potent inhibition of each signaling pathway in endothelial cells

 Currently, TR009 is being evaluated in clinical Phase 1 studies.